Online

 Beyond developing nurse educators, addressing the nursing shortage also requires preparing more nurse leaders and informaticists.
 Informatics is a specialized field that blends nursing science with information and analytical sciences to manage and communicate data, knowledge, and insights in nursing practice.
 Nurse informaticists are critical in designing and optimizing health information technology (IT) to improve patient care and healthcare systems.

-The MSN-NL degree program offers the following additional leadership tracks, which will require an extra 9–10 units of coursework over an additional two terms.
+The MSN-NL degree program offers the following additional leadership tracks, which require an extra 9 units of coursework over an additional two terms.

-Gain the expertise to train the next generation of nurses, ensuring they have the skills to promote patient health, safety and well-being.
-Qualify for faculty and clinical educator roles, and contribute to solving the nursing faculty shortage.
+Gain the expertise to train the next generation of nurses, equipping them with the knowledge and skills to promote patient safety, health, and well-being.
+Qualify for faculty and clinical educator roles, and play a vital part in addressing the nationwide nursing faculty shortage.

 Clinical Practicums